Habitat Restoration @ Alum Rock Park Mondays

 A group of neighborhood volunteers meets to remove invasive species like yellow star thistle.
 With your help, we can eradicate this invasive plant from the park.
 Anyone who enjoys hiking, being outdoors, and giving nature a helping hand can help.
 Training in weed identification and removal is provided.

 We work Mondays .
-Meet at the entrance to the park at 9am and we'll carpool in from there.
+We meet at the end of the parking lot just past the YSI at 9am and we'll carpool in from there.
 It's important to arrive on time.

 - Environmental Education